 D. Taking Action Together (Implementation)

-Once there is a community action plan for addressing food insecurity and malnutrition, respective actors assigned to specific tasks and guided by the agreed time frames embark on real action.
-The template on the next page is an example of one way to develop your action plan.
+Once there is a community action plan for addressing food insecurity and malnutrition, respective actors assigned to specific tasks and guided by the agreed timeframes embark on real action.
+The

 E. Participatory Monitoring and Evaluation